explorable-viz/esop2025/ESOP-revision-plan.md

 - [ ] [Fig. 12] Fuse into Fig. 11?
 - [ ] [4.2.2 and Fig. 12] Uses different star-graph notation from that introduced in paragraph 1 of 4.2.2.

+## Section 5

+- [ ] [5.1, Qualitative evaluation].
+There isn't much in the way of evaluation here; we just assert that our approach involves less work.
+(In the introduction we also prejudge the outcome, which further undermines any claim to be an evaluation.)
+I think we probably do without this section and merely mention the qualitative benefits in passing as part of the introduction.
+- [ ] The repeated citation of Perera et al. [2022] is painful -- six mentions on the first page alone.
+This is difficult to read but also misrepresents what we actually do -- we don't compare our approach to an existing implementation from 2022, but provide two implementations, one using DDgs, one using traces.
+Just introduce ``trace-based approaches'' once (with multiple supporting citations).
+- [ ] [5.2, Experimental evaluation]
+  - [ ] PureScript paragraph: don't say we compare our system to Perera's 2022 open source implementation but rather that we implemented a trace-based solution as well for comparison purposes.
+We chose PureScript as the implementation language.
+  - [ ] Restate RQ1-3 in terms of the things we want to measure/evaluate (drop how/why bits).

 ## More significant changes

 ### Contextualising our work